coltoneshaw/mmhealth/README.md

 1. Run `./healthcheck add`
 2. Follow the interactive prompt
 3. Once the check has been added to the `yaml` file you need to build the check code.

+## Updating the docker image

+When you need to adjust anything inside of the `./docker/dockerfile`, you'll need to manually adjust the `DOCKER_VERSION` to trigger a rebuild.